Anne Jenkin, Baroness Jenkin of Kennington

 Anne Caroline Jenkin, Baroness Jenkin of Kennington (née Strutt;

 born 8 December 1955) is a Conservative member of the House of Lords.

-Early life

-Jenkin was born Anne Caroline Strutt on 8 December 1955 to the Hon.
-Charles Richard Strutt and the Hon.
-Jean Elizabeth Davidson.
-Her father was a son of the physicist the 4th Baron Rayleigh by his first wife, Lady Hilda Clements.
-Her mother was a daughter of Conservative politicians J. C. C. Davidson, 1st Viscount Davidson and Baroness Northchurch.

 Political career

 Jenkin stood for election as a Member of Parliament in Glasgow Provan in the 1987 general election.
 In 2005, she co-founded Women2Win with Theresa May, a campaign to increase the number of female Conservative MPs.
 She is currently its co-chair with Mark Harper.
+She hired the director of Women2Win, Charlotte Carew Pole, to serve on her parliamentary staff.

 She co-founded the Conservative Friends of International Development in 2011.

 She was created a life peer on 26 January 2011 as Baroness Jenkin of Kennington, of Hatfield Peverel in the County of Essex.
 She was introduced to the House of Lords on 27 January 2011, where she sits on the Conservative benches.

 In 2013, she spoke in favour of equal marriage.